Jcrash29/jcrash29.github.com/travels/_posts/2018-07-13-NYCamping.md

 <img src="{{site.url}}/images/travels/NYCamping/FS.jpg" alt=""  width="230"/>
 </td>
 <td align="center" valign="center">
-Fitz and Sarah made it to the top of the world #DogsOfJcrash
+<a href="https://www.instagram.com/fitz_thegoodbrowndog">Fitz</a> and Sarah made it to the top of the world #DogsOfJcrash
 </td>
 </tr>